jpchip/stickytable/README.md

   $('#myTable').stickytable(options);
 ```

-By default just the header (eg. the thead) is sticky.
+By default just the header of the table (eg. the thead) is sticky.
 Biaxial headers are possible — this is for situations where both horizontal and vertical headers are needed.
 To enable, just wrap the first element in each tbody row in a th instead of a td:

 ```html
   <tbody>